ludocode/pottery/include/pottery/compare/README.md

 Returns true if left is greater than or equal to right, false otherwise.

-- `bool three_way(CONTEXT_TYPE context, REF_TYPE left, REF_TYPE right)`
+- `int three_way(CONTEXT_TYPE context, REF_TYPE left, REF_TYPE right)`

 Performs a [three-way comparison](https://en.wikipedia.org/wiki/Three-way_comparison).

-Returns less than 0 if left is less than right, greater than 0 if left is greater than right, and 0 if they are equal.
+Returns an integer less than 0 if left is less than right, an integer greater than 0 if left is greater than right, and 0 if they are equal.

 - `REF_TYPE min(CONTEXT_TYPE context, REF_TYPE left, REF_TYPE right)`